mansurmadaki111-rgb/Princess-Smart-Light/README.md

 The project uses:

-HC-05 Bluetooth Module for wireless voice command communication
+-HC-05 Bluetooth Module for wireless voice command communication

-Arduino Uno to process the command and control the LED
+-Arduino Uno to process the command and control the LED

-SoftwareSerial Library for serial communication with Bluetooth
+-SoftwareSerial Library for serial communication with Bluetooth

 When the Bluetooth receives: